 My own experience of this tent suggests it is more suited to housing two people only.
 This allows more space for admin tasks and, in my opinion, is far more comfortable.
-What’s more, with only two occupants there is no arguing who gets the warm spot in the middle of the tent.
+What’s more, with only two occupants there is no arguing about who gets the warm spot in the middle of the tent.

 As this is a tunnel tent there is no room for standing.
-At best you’ll find there is stooping room only inside.
+At best you’ll find there is room for stooping only inside.
 If, like me, you’re on the tall side get used to walking with a ‘widow’s hump’.
 Larger than many expedition tents, the Keron 3 is still only 106cm high.